rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Apps **MUST** only enter this state from the `SUSPENDED` state, via the `hibernate()` method.

-If a platform supports copying hibernating apps memory out of RAM then:
+If a platform supports copying hibernated apps memory out of RAM then:

 > The platform **MAY** save the app's memory space at this point, so that it
-> may be woken later.
+> may be restored later.
 >
 > Finally, the app and its container **MAY** be removed from memory and have
 > other resources released as well.